kyrstencarlson/fitness-web-app/app/README.md

    5. total completed workouts ( + by month)
    6. NOT YET - place to manage subscriptions ? (stripe)
    7. edit workouts (will change for all users)
-5. Skills
+2. Skills
    1. add skills
-6. Strength
+3. Strength
    1. add strength
-7. Edit home page if you have an account and no active month
+4. Edit home page if you have an account and no active month
+5. send current user_id with every request without passing it from the front end

 ### Goals / To Do